Ada Foah: History

-The Dutch were the first to open trade between Europe and Ada in the 16th century and built a new trading post here in 1775.
-Later, the Danes took over, who at this time had power over the whole coast east of Accra.
-They remained in Ada for more than a century and had business relationships with the locals.
-To defend their trading post against the attacking neighboring tribes, the Danes built Fort Kongenstein in 1783.
-This fort gave Ada Foah its name: Ada Fort, village of the fort.
+Dutch colonialism into Ada in the 16th century saw development of a trading post in 1775.
+The name "Foah" comes from the word Fort, as from 1783, Fort Kongenstein was built by the Dutch and used in the Transatlantic Slave Trade and Sub-Saharan Slave Trade.
+The fort was purchased by the English on 15 March 1850.

 Only traces of Fort Kongenstein are found in Ada, in the Greater Accra Region.
 The port of Ada is located at the mouth of the Volta River.
-Ada has both beaches and riverfront scenery.
-The fort built by the Danish in 1783 was purchased by the English on March 15, 1850.
 Ada people were sold and shipped to the Americas through this fort as slaves.
-The fort has almost disappeared into the sea.
+The fort has almost disappeared into the sea and is half eroded, gradually washing the building that once used to be a prison into the ocean.
+As rising water levels continues to jeopardise the coast and local communities, construction of the sea defence wall hope to stop this progress.

-When the British arrived at the end of the 19th century, the Danish sold their forts and trading posts to them.
-That was the time independence ended and British Colonial Rule was imposed.
-During this time of trading with the Europeans, Ada also became a major market for the slave trade.
+British colonial rule was imposed at the end of the 19th century.
+Trading with the Europeans in the transatlantic slave trade, Ada became a major market for the slave trade in human exports.
 After the slave trade had been abolished, the Dangmes traded products of the African tropical forests (mostly palm oil, palm kernels and rubber).

-Ada used to be a major trading center and trade was one of the main sources of income.
+Ada used to be a major trading centre and trade was one of the main sources of income.
 There were large warehouses for storing the trading goods close to the seaside.
 Its location at the estuary ensured a quick transportation along the Volta River up to the north of the country.
-The economic activities reached a peak around 1901 when a transportation system called the Volta River Transport System was launched.

 Ada today

 Today, Ada is a shadow of its former self as far as social life and economic activities are concerned.
 There are hardly any traces of physical structures such as forts, factories and shops remaining, since large parts of the town have been eroded and washed into the sea.

 Especially with the start of the cocoa industry, Ada lost its importance, since cocoa was transported on the road instead of the river and was harvested far away from the Volta River.
-Also, the construction of the hydroelectric dam in Akosombo dried up the Volta River and ships could no longer pass.
+Also, the construction of the hydroelectric dam, in Akosombo, completed in 1965, dried up the Volta River and ships could no longer pass.
+Nene Abram Kabu Akuaku III is the current Paramount Chief of the Ada Traditional Area.